c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

-* *int32 / int64* – for positive or negative integers, encoded using variable-length encoding (optimized for small values, but non-efficient for negative values)
+* *int32/64* – for positive or negative integers, encoded using variable-length encoding (optimized for small values, but not efficient for negative values)
-* *uint32 / uint64* – for non-negative integers only, encoded using variable-length encoding (optimized for small values)
+* *uint32/64* – for non-negative integers only, encoded using variable-length encoding (optimized for small values)
-* *sint32 / sint64* – for positive or negative integers, encoded with [ZigZag encoding](https://en.wikipedia.org/wiki/Variable-length_quantity#Zigzag_encoding) (optimized for small negative values)
+* *sint32/64* – for positive or negative integers, encoded with [ZigZag encoding](https://en.wikipedia.org/wiki/Variable-length_quantity#Zigzag_encoding) (optimized for small negative values)
-* *fixed32 / fixed64* – for non-negative integers only, encoded with fixed-width encoding (optimized for values that are uniformly distributed)
+* *fixed32/64* – for non-negative integers only, encoded with fixed-width encoding (optimized for values that are uniformly distributed)
-* *sfixed32 / sfixed64* – for positive or negative integers, encoded with fixed-width encoding (optimized for values that are uniformly distributed)
+* *sfixed32/64* – for positive or negative integers, encoded with fixed-width encoding (optimized for values that are uniformly distributed)

 *Names* are intended for developer readability and are not included in the binary message.

 *Identifiers* uniquely identify field values in a binary message.
 These identifiers are essential for maintaining backward and forward compatibility as messages evolve. *Backward compatibility* ensures that newer code will read older messages.
 Much complicated *forward compatibility* ensures that older code will read newer messages: new fields will be ignored, and removed fields will have reasonable default values.

 *Attributes* provide additional metadata for fields.
-Previous versions of Protobuf supported several attributes, but in version 3 only *optional* and *repeated* remain.
+Previous versions of Protobuf supported several attributes, but in version 3, only *optional* and *repeated* remain.
 The *optional* attribute allows to track whether a field was explicitly set, even if it was assigned its default value.
 The *repeated* attribute is used to define arrays.

 ##### Interface Definition Language

-The Interface Description Language (IDL) is used to define RPC method interfaces.
+The Interface Description Language (IDL) is used to define RPC interfaces.
 Similar to message definitions, interface definitions are stored in *.proto* files.
 These files are processed by the Protobuf compiler, which generates client and server stubs in the chosen programming language from the defined interface.

 Based on whether a method handles a single message or a stream of messages on the request and response sides, there are four supported *communication patterns*:

 * *unary*: the client sends a single request, and the server replies with a single response
-* *server-side streaming*: the client sends a single request, and the server server replies with multiple responses
+* *server-side streaming*: the client sends a single request, and the server replies with multiple responses
 * *client-side streaming*: the client sends multiple requests, and the server replies with a single response
 * *bidirectional streaming*: both the client and server exchange multiple messages simultaneously, enabling full-duplex communication